-Evaluation of Sensory, Nutritional, Physicochemical, Cooking, Textural, and Bioactive Properties of Kappaphycus alvarezii Powder Incorporated Dried Noodles
+Evaluation of Sensory, Nutritional, Physicochemical, Cooking, Textural, and Bioactive Properties of Kappaphycus alvarezii Powder Incorporated into Dried Noodles

 ABSTRACT

 This study aimed to develop red seaweed (Kappaphycus alvarezii) incorporated noodles and analyze the properties.
-Different levels of seaweed powder (3 %, 6 %, 9 % and 12 %; w/w) were substituted to obtain seaweed-incorporated noodles, and noodle without seaweed was used as a control.
-Physicochemical, cooking, textural, nutritional, organoleptic, and bioactive characteristics of the noodles samples were analyzed.
-The incorporation of K.alvarezii powder significantly (p < 0.05) increased the cooking yield, water absorption, and swelling capacity, and reduced the pH, water activity, cooking time, cooking loss, and texture properties.
+Different proportion of seaweed powder (3 %, 6 %, 9 % and 12 %; w/w) were substituted to obtained seaweed-incorporated noodles, and noodle without seaweed were used as control.
+Physicochemical, cooking, textural, nutritional, organoleptic, and bioactive characteristics of the noodle samples were analyzed.
+The incorporation of K.alvarezii powder were significant at (p < 0.05) which increased the cooking yield, water absorption, and swelling capacity, and reduced the pH, water activity, cooking time, cooking loss, and texture properties.
 Seaweed powder softened the noodles and reduced their hardness.
 The colour of the noodles turned darker and redder with the addition of seaweed powder.
 Lightness and yellowness values decreased, and redness value increased significantly with the increasing amount of seaweed powder.
 K. alvarezii powder can be mixed up to 9 % without substantially changing the appearance, color, taste, flavour, firmness, stickiness, smoothness, and overall acceptability of noodles.
 Noodles with 9 % seaweed powder showed significantly (p < 0.05) higher fiber and mineral content, and lower carbohydrate and energy value compared to the control noodles, suggesting that K. alvarezii-added noodles provide enhanced nutritional benefits.
 Noodles fortified with K. alvarezii exhibit significantly higher phenolic and flavonoid content and significantly improved the bioactive properties, including antioxidant activity (2,2-diphenyl-1-picrylhydrazyl (DPPH) scavenging activity, total antioxidant, and reducing power), alpha-amylase inhibition, and anti-inflammatory activity (inhibition of bovine serum albumin) compared to control noodles.
 These findings indicate that it is possible to produce functional noodles with increased fiber and mineral content by incorporating K. alvarezii powder in noodle formulations.

 Keywords: Bioactive, K. alvarezii, Noodles, Physicochemical, Seaweed, Sensory, Texture